andotherstuff/garland-protocol/garland-v0.1.md

 }
 ```

 The `prev` tag contains the event ID of the immediately preceding commit, creating the chain.
 The `seq` tag contains an encrypted sequence number for ordering (see Section 9.5 on metadata privacy).
-Kind 10097 is a regular (non-replaceable) event, ensuring all commits persist on relays.

 The encrypted `content` field is encrypted using XChaCha20-Poly1305 with a key derived from the master storage key (see Section 6.1).
 It contains: